-Tuberculosis's genetic 'family tree' may hold the key to tackling outbreaks quickly and effectivelyNovember 14th, 2012 in Diseases, Conditions, Syndromes /
+Tuberculosis's genetic 'family tree' may hold the key to tackling outbreaks quickly and effectivelyNovember 14, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Researchers, led by the NIHR Oxford Biomedical Research Centre, the Health Protection Agency in Birmingham and the Wellcome Trust Sanger Institute in Cambridge, have pioneered the whole genome sequencing (WGS) method through a study of 254 TB cases in the Midlands.